Antonio Mohamed

-Ricardo Antonio Mohamed Matijević (born 2 April 1970) is an Argentine football manager and former player.
+Ricardo Antonio Mohamed Matijević (born 2 April 1970), nicknamed El Turco (The Turk), is an Argentine football manager and former player.
 He is the current head coach of Liga MX club Toluca.

-Mohamed played as a striker, making his senior debut with Huracán in 1988 and being sold to Italian club Fiorentina in 1991.
-He never played for the side, and served loans at Boca Juniors and Independiente before resuming his career in Mexico.
-He subsequently started his coaching career in 2003 at his last club Zacatepec, and subsequently won the 2010 Copa Sudamericana with Independiente and four Liga MX titles each with Tijuana, América Monterrey and Toluca.
+As a player, Mohamed is best known for his time with Huracán in Argentina and Toros Neza in Mexico.
+As a manager, he has overseen fifteen clubs across four countries.
+His career achievements include winning the Copa Sudamericana with Independiente and securing five league championships in Mexico with four different clubs: Tijuana, América, Monterrey, and Toluca.

 Club career

-Born in Buenos Aires, Mohamed made his senior debut with Huracán in 1988, playing in the Primera B Nacional.
-After subsequently establishing himself as a starter, he helped his side to achieve promotion in the 1989–90 season as champions by scoring the only goal against Los Andes in the decisive match.
+Born in Buenos Aires, Argentina, Mohamed made his first team debut with Huracán in 1988 in the Primera B Nacional.
+After establishing himself as a regular starter, he played a pivotal role in the club's promotion during the 1989–90 season, scoring the decisive goal against Los Andes in the championship-clinching match.

-Mohamed made his Primera División debut on 19 August 1990, in a 2–2 draw against Deportivo Mandiyú.
-During that campaign, he scored ten goals as Huracán finished one point shy of a Copa Libertadores play-offs in the Clausura tournament.
+Mohamed made his Primera División debut on 19 August 1990 in a 2–2 draw against Deportivo Mandiyú.
+He enjoyed a prolific debut season, netting ten goals as Huracán narrowly missed out on Copa Libertadores qualification, finishing just one point short of the play-off positions in the Clausura tournament.

-In 1991, Mohamed was sold to Serie A side Fiorentina for US$1.2 million, but was successively loaned to Boca Juniors and Independiente back in his home country.
-He left the club in 1993, and joined Toros Neza in Mexico.
-His career apexed with Toros Neza when they had made it to the final against Guadalajara in the Verano '97 season alongside other famous players at the time such as Nildeson, Rodrigo Ruiz, and Germán Arangio.
+In 1991, Mohamed earned a high-profile move to Serie A side Fiorentina for US$1.2 million, though he never appeared for the Italian club.
+Instead, he was loaned to Boca Juniors and Independiente in his native Argentina before departing permanently in 1993 to join Toros Neza in Mexico.

+Mohamed reached the peak of his career with Toros Neza, helping the club reach the final of the Verano '97 season against Guadalajara.
+He featured alongside notable players including Nildeson, Rodrigo Ruiz, and Germán Arangio during this successful campaign.

-In 1998, after a brief period where he played two Libertadores matches with Club América, Mohamed moved to Monterrey.
-After playing briefly for Marte, Irapuato, Atlante, Celaya and Zacatepec from 2000 to 2003, he officially retired at the age of 33.
+In 1998, following a brief stint with Club América that yielded two Copa Libertadores appearances, Mohamed transferred to Monterrey.
+He spent his final years moving between several Mexican clubs — Marte, Irapuato, Atlante, Celaya and Zacatepec — before retiring in 2003 at the age of 33.